AndrewYung724/Adaptive-Cruise-Control/README.md

 <p align = "center">
 Fig.3 - One-Player Dynamic Game formulation
 </p>
 Where the action u<sub>k</sub> represents the action taken at time step k.
-However, how is the optimal u<sub>k</sub> that best acheives the objectives of avoiding collisions and reaching its velocity setpoint?
+However, how is the optimal u<sub>k</sub> that balances our objectives determined?
 For this challenge, we introduce a performance metric known as the cost function J(x<sub>k</sub>,u<sub>k</sub>)

 ### Cost Function

-The cost function should penalize two main phenomena for this problem:
+The cost function should penalize two main phenomena in this scenario:
 1. Events where a collision is likely
 2. Deviations from our velocity setpoint